dannyfritz/Portfolio/blog/posts/2016-10-06_Module-Size-and-You.md

 ---
 <post-header />

-Ah, the age old question: “Is bigger better?”.
-Node has flipped it on its head: “Is smaller better?”.
+Ah, the age old question: "Is bigger better?".
+Node has flipped it on its head: "Is smaller better?".

 This article is going to go over the various module sizes and discuss the reasons developers would use or choose each one.